73rhodes/talks/functional-intro/README.md

  > I now see my early attempts to support the classical model in JavaScript as a mistake.
  > - Douglas Crockford

-### Motivation:
+## Motivation:

  - Why OO sometimes sucks
-  - State and functionality mixed together
+  - State and functionality are mixed together.
-  - People sometimes focus too much on class hierarchy
+  - People sometimes focus too much on class hierarchy.
-  - Calling a method might change state somewhere unexpected
+  - Calling a method might change state somewhere unexpected.
+  - Unexpected state somewhere may break your method.
- - fewer race cond / state mismatches
+ - Fewer race conditions / state mismatches.
-  - Flow is more obvious from function composition
+  - Program flow is more obvious from function composition.
-  - Code gets mutaed in few places
+  - State gets mutated in few places.
- - simpler code, less code?
+ - Simpler code, less code.
   - Function composition makes reuse your first consideration
- - concurrent code
+ - Concurrent code.
-  - Not mutagin shared state makes it easier to run things in parallel
+  - Not mutaging shared state makes it easier to run things in parallel

-### Why people sometimes say state is evil
+ - Why do people sometimes say state is evil?
- - Harder to reason about if it changes by reference
+  - Harder to reason about if it changes by reference.
+  - Creates dependencies between things.
+  - Grouping state and behaviour together in objects makes it very hard to know the overall program state at any given time.

 ### Definitions